arzwa/MultilocusIsland/docs/draft-hapdip2.md

 where, similarly, $s_{i,a} = s_{i1} + s_{i01}$.
-It is worth stressing that the gff is a function of the differentiation between the mainland and island population, and that, although we assume migration is sufficiently rare, we do *not* assume that alleles of the type introduced by migrants are rare.
+It is worth stressing that the gff is a function of the differentiation between the mainland and island population, and that, although we assume migration is sufficiently rare, we do *not* assume that alleles introduced by migrants are rare.
 We shall often highlight the dependence of the gff on the allele frequencies by writing $g[p]$.
-If we assume all loci to have the same selection coefficients, and that the mainland is fixed for the locally deleterious allele on the island, the gff simplifies to
+If we assume all loci to have the same selection coefficients (a *homogeneous barrier*), and that the mainland is fixed for the locally deleterious allele on the island, the gff simplifies to
 \begin{equation}
   g = e^{2L(s_a \Ex[p] + s_b \Ex[pq])}
   \label{eq:eqeff}